OpenSAGE/OpenSAGE/docs/developer-guide.md

 The standard package manage install for dotnet on linux currently installs 6.0.1xx, which does not contain some of the C# 11 preview features used in OpenSAGE.
 To install 6.0.402 or greater on Ubuntu, follow the [instructions here](https://github.com/dotnet/core/issues/7699) for using a .NET 6 package via **PMC** (_not_ via Jammy feed).

-In RPM based systems you may follow the instructions on the official [installation page](https://learn.microsoft.com/en-us/dotnet/core/install/linux-fedora?tabs=dotnet9).
+In RPM based systems you may follow the instructions on the official [installation page](https://learn.microsoft.com/en-us/dotnet/core/install/linux-fedora?tabs=dotnet8).

+Other methods for installation on supported Linux distributions are listed in the [official docs](https://learn.microsoft.com/en-us/dotnet/core/install/linux).

 ##### `libc`